-No matter if you are treating an illness or preventing one through good herbal care, grow Calendula for treating your chickens.
+No matter whether you are treating an illness or preventing one through good herbal care, grow Calendula for treating your chickens.

 Note – Do you want to learn more about herbs?
 There are online courses offered by Herbal Academy.
 From beginner level herbal course to expert, they have a class for you!
 Want to sign up?

 Two Ways to Use Calendula in Livestock Care

 As noted above, making a tea from the dried petals will help with many skin irritations and infections.
 Put the Calendula tea in a spray bottle and keep it refrigerated.
 There has been evidence that Calendula can interfere with pregnancy, so do not administer to any pregnant animal or take it yourself, if pregnant.

 Use the spray for cases of ringworm, hot spots, skin wounds, scrapes, and flea dermatitis.
 Now that I know this, I can try it on my barn cat.
 He has a patch near his tail that the vet said was caused by flea bites.
 I will let you know how it works.
 Keep in mind that cats metabolize herbs and oils differently than other species.
 Use with care and observe for any adverse reactions to using Calendula oil or tea on cats.
 Calendula is a very gentle herb but it is better to be aware of the potential health issues.